Sell for Free

 And of course, you can personalize the ‘theme’ and content of your emails to make them fit with your brand’s look and feel.

-Here’s a quick overview of the monthly price and transaction fees for each of Square’s plans:
+Here’s a quick overview of the monthly price and transaction fees for each of Square Online’s plans:

 You want your business to appear established, and these details can give the opposite impression.
 That’s why we wouldn’t recommend staying on the free plan for any real length of time, great value though it is.